yuanqing/create-figma-plugin/packages/website/docs/ui.md

 ![Figma plugin UI modal with “Hello, World” text](<%- media['ui-hello-world-figma'] %>)

-See the [Storybook](<%- baseUrl %>storybook/) for the full library of Preact components, and the [recipe for passing data between the plugin/widget’s main and UI contexts](<%- query('page', 'recipes').url %>#passing-data-between-the-pluginwidgets-main-and-ui-contexts).
+See the [Storybook](<%- baseUrl %>storybook/) for the full library of Preact components, and the [recipe for passing data between the plugin/widget’s main and UI contexts](<%- query('page', 'recipes').url %>#passing-data-between-the-plugin-widgets-main-and-ui-contexts).

 ## Using React